wizzomafizzo/mrext/docs/launchsync.md

 updated = 2022-09-01
 ```

-The `updated` field is optional unless the `url` field exists.
-It's used to check if an update is actually required.
+The `updated` field is only required if a `url` is set.
+It's used to check if an update is actually necessary.
 It can be in the format `YYYY-MM-DD` or `YYYY-MM-DD hh:mm`.

 ### Game Sections